hashicorp/terraform-website/content/source/docs/enterprise/registry/using.html.md

 ~> **Note:** Currently, the private module registry only supports BitBucket Server and GitHub/GitHub Enterprise.

-By design, the private module registry works much like the [public Terraform Registry](/docs/registry/index.html).
+By design, Terraform Enterprise (TFE)'s private module registry works much like the [public Terraform Registry](/docs/registry/index.html).
 If you're already familiar with the public registry, here are the main differences:

 - Use TFE's web UI to browse and search for modules.
-- In Terraform configurations, add TFE's hostname as a prefix to the module identifier.
-For example:
+- Module `source` strings are slightly different.
+The public registry uses a three-part `<NAMESPACE>/<MODULE NAME>/<PROVIDER>` format, and private modules use a four-part `<TFE HOSTNAME>/<TFE ORGANIZATION>/<MODULE NAME>/<PROVIDER>` format.
+For example, to load a module from the `example_corp` organization on the SaaS version of TFE:

     ```hcl
     module "vpc" {